 Lets you use the HCP metadata query API and the HCP Search Console to query or search the bucket for objects that meet specified criteria.
 Users with search permission also have read permission.

-If you have any data access permissions for a bucket, you can view information about that bucket through the HTTP protocol and Namespace Browser.
+If you have any data access permissions for a bucket, you can view information about that bucket through the REST API and Namespace Browser.